Prayer Mysteries

 Likewise, if a child asks for a fish, he will not be given a snake.
 If, however, a little child foolishly asks for a cobra or scorpion to play with, he will not be given one.
 Again the child will feel unfairly treated but no matter how much he pleads, the child will not be given anything harmful.
 Likewise, in order to remain the perfect Father that he is, God must refuse our request when in our ignorance we ask for things that to us seem good, but ultimately are not in our best interest.

-“You have not because you ask not,” (adapted from the King James Version of James 4:2) sounds like an exciting invitation to receive whatever we desire, but before falling into the very trap James is seeking to expose, let’s look at the context:
+“You don’t have, because you don’t ask,” sounds like an exciting invitation to receive whatever we desire, but before falling into the very trap James is seeking to expose, let’s look at the context:

 James 4:2 . . .
-You do not have, because you do not ask God.
-(3) When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures.
+You don’t have, because you don’t ask.
+You ask, and don’t receive, because you ask with wrong motives, so that you may spend it for your pleasures.

 So they did, in fact, ask but their prayers went unanswered because they asked for the wrong things and with the wrong motives.
 The Holy Lord wants to nurture righteousness and selflessness in his children; not use his power to foolishly feed an addiction to lust, greed and materialism.